mxthxngx/unfold/README.md

 Opening the Web Inspector
 You can open the Web Inspector to debug your application by performing a right-click on the webview and clicking “Inspect” or using the Ctrl + Shift + I shortcut on Windows and Linux or Cmd + Option + I shortcut on macOS.

+In the layout settings page, I also want to add options to:
+	1. Show the page title in the sidebar when it’s collapsed.
+	2. Fully collapse the sidebar.